Supported & Unsupported Keyboard Hotkey Shortcuts

 Why can't I use standalone Ctrl on Windows?

-Standalone Ctrl or Right Ctrl as a single-key hotkey would intercept every Ctrl-based shortcut (Ctrl+C, Ctrl+Z, etc.), breaking standard copy/paste/undo functions.
+Standalone Ctrl or Right Ctrl would intercept every Ctrl-based shortcut (Ctrl+C, Ctrl+Z, etc.), breaking standard copy/paste/undo functions.
 Multi-key combinations like Ctrl+Win or Ctrl+Alt+F12 work because they don't conflict.

 Why is my shortcut rejected even though it's not in the reserved list?

-The shortcut is likely already assigned to another action in Wispr Flow.
+It's likely already assigned to another action in Flow.
 Each shortcut can only be used for one action.
-Go to Wispr Flow → Settings → Keybind shortcuts to see all current assignments.
+Open Settings → General → Shortcuts to see all current assignments.

 Can I use function keys as shortcuts?

 Yes.
-The Cancel shortcut (Escape by default) is fully customizable.
-Go to Settings → Keybind shortcuts and find the Cancel row to assign a different key combination.
-Flow notifications automatically update to show your new Cancel shortcut.
+Go to Settings → General → Shortcuts and assign a different combination to the Cancel row.
+Notifications automatically update to show your new Cancel shortcut.

-What does Wispr Flow do when I assign a conflicting shortcut?
+What does Flow do when I assign a conflicting shortcut?

-Conflict warnings in the hotkey selection dialog only appear when the Hands-free mode shortcut is a subset of the Push-to-talk shortcut (for example, if Hands-free is set to Fn and Push-to-talk is Fn+Space).
-Flow shows a warning: "Your Hands-free mode shortcut is a part of a Push-to-talk shortcut.
+Conflict warnings appear only when the Hands-free mode shortcut is a subset of the Push-to-talk shortcut (for example, Hands-free set to Fn while Push-to-talk is Fn+Space).
+Flow shows: "Your Hands-free mode shortcut is a part of a Push-to-talk shortcut.
 This may lead to conflicts."
-No other shortcut combinations trigger conflict warnings.
+The check is one-way — the reverse case (Push-to-talk being a subset of Hands-free) does not trigger a warning, and the warning only re-shows when your shortcuts have changed since it was last displayed.

 Why doesn't my Command Mode shortcut work?